PauloRenato21/PauloRenato21/README.md

 **About me**

-I am a student:man_student: of programming nerd_face: in the technical:man_technologist: course of Senai MG **Technician in computer science for Internet**.
+I am a student:man_student: of programming in the technical:man_technologist: course of Senai MG **Technician in computer science for Internet**.

 Welcome:vulcan_salute: